MohammadB88/model-as-a-service/README.md

 ![audience_1.png](img/audience_1.png)
 ![audience_portal_content_1.png](img/audience_portal_content_1.png)

-**Attention:** These portal configurations are based on these files [models-aas repo - Portal Configurations](https://github.com/rh-aiservices-bu/models-aas/tree/main/deployment/3scale/portal), **BUT** some of the files are updated as the ones on the repo did create the pages as they should and some files are not working.
+**Attention:** These portal configurations are based on these files [models-aas repo - Portal Configurations](https://github.com/rh-aiservices-bu/models-aas/tree/main/deployment/3scale/portal), **BUT** some of the files are updated as the ones on the repo did not create the pages as they should and some files are not working.

+- In this directory, go to this path: [deployment/3scale/portal](deployment/3scale/portal).
 - From the *"deployment/3scale/portal"* folder, apply all the modifications to the different pages and Publish them.
 - The content of this folder is arranged following the same organization of the site.
 - New Pages may have to be created with the type depending of the type of content (html, javascript, css), some others have only to be modified.